-For the 2016-2017 application year
+For the 2018-2019 application year

 - You will have 8 questions to choose from.
-You must respond to only four of the eight questions. - Each response is limited to a maximum of 350 words.
+You must respond to only four of the eight questions. - Each response is limited to a maximum of 350 words. - See the following page for prompts.